Routing

 - Control how routes “start” or “end” automatically (e.g., on arrival vs. departure of a stop).

-1. Creating Routes
+1. Creating routes

 Basic Requirements